rwehresmann/heap/README.md

 # Heap
-Implementation of a binary heap with heapsort.
+Implementation of a binary-heap with heapsort.

 ## Installation
 Not launched like a gem yet.